ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The side this file represents, typically `1` or `2`, but an *asset* can have more than that - e.g. dice sides or enemy/color variants.
 FBG will cycle through those when a *piece* gets flipped.
 If omitted, side `1` is assumed.

 `bg`
 : An optional background color/style for this *asset*.
 Will be visible as placeholder during image loading, and shine through in transparent areas of the asset (if the image format supports alpha).
 Can be set to `transparent`, a number (the color set by the user for a *piece* in the edit dialog) or a six-digit HTML hex color (e.g. `bf40bf`, without a hash).
-If missing, it defaults to `0`.
+If omitted, it defaults to `0`.

 `texture`
 : An optional texture for the *asset*.
 If present, an additional shade/texture will be applied on top of the media image to give it a rougher look.
-Can be `paper` or `wood`.
+Be any material from the `material` folder in the room assets.

 ### Base images